MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 ## Prerequisites

-- A work or school account to sign into your Windows device with administrator privileges and Power Automate.
+- A Microsoft work or school account to sign into Power Automate
+- An account with administrator privileges to sign in to your Windows device

 - System requirements: